 Payment Plan |

-- Current Charges: The total of all charges incurred minus any credits earned during the billing period (Total Balance).
+- Total Balance: The total of all charges incurred minus any credits earned during the billing period (Total Balance).

 - Payments to Date: The total amount paid into your account via your monthly bill payments or any Rebates (bill credits) you have received since your last Level Payment Plan review.